by Marjorie Dorfman

 It is known for sure that over 5,000 years ago olive oil was extracted from olives in the Eastern Mediterranean.
 In the centuries that followed, olive presses could be found in abundance from the Atlantic shore of North Africa to Persia, and from the Po Valley to the settlements along the Nile.
 Many ancient presses still exist in the Eastern Mediterranean region, and some dating to the Roman period are still in use today.

-(Thou anointeth my head with oil) and has been an almost mystical force down through history.
+Homer called olive oil “liquid gold” and the athletes of his day ritually rubbed it all over their bodies.
+Olive oil is mentioned in the Bible in the 23rd Psalm, (Thou anointeth my head with oil) and has been an almost mystical force down through history.
 Ancient saints and martyrs were buried with holes in their tombs specifically so that drops of olive oil seeped into their bones, preparing them for some grand and mysterious afterlife.

 Olive trees were planted in the entire Mediterranean basin during the evolution of the Roman republic and empire.
 Olive oil was a staple of Hellenic and Latin cuisine.
 According to legend, the city of Athens was so named because the offering of the goddess, Athena was an olive tree.
 It won over the offering of Poseidon, which was a spring of salt water gushing out of a cliff.